rmariuzzo/ruty/README.md

 const ruty = Ruty.configure({
   // 👇 Add a prefix to all genrated routes.
   prefix: '/:language',
   // 👇 A function that transform the value for route params.
-Not yet implemented.
   paramTransformer: (param, value) => value,
   // 👇 A function that transform the value for query strings.
-Not yet implemented.
   queryTransformer: (query, value) => value,
   // 👇 Global route params.
-Not yet implemented.
   params: {
     language: () => detectLanguage(),
   },
   // 👇 Global query string.
-Not yet implemented.
   query: {
     theme: 'dark',
   },